 Home to the east coast’s most extensive collection of sharks, Adventure Aquarium in Camden is the place for all things aquatic.
 It has over 8,500 species, including a hippo exhibit, making it the only aquarium in the world featuring these giant creatures.
 Kids can also participate in daily feedings and meet the diving team.
 This aquarium goes above and beyond normal expectations and definitely is one aquarium in New Jersey you should have on your list to visit.

 1 Riverside Drive, Camden, NJ 08103

 Located in Jersey City, Liberty Science Center offers all things science and will test and amaze little minds.
-From animals that call the Hudson River home, to a real dino dig for fossils, a spectacular planetarium show, and lots of science fun for all ages, kids will want to visit again and again.
-You can read more on why we love Liberty Science Center, and what to do when you go.
+From animals that call the Hudson River home to a real dino dig for fossils, a spectacular planetarium show, and lots of science fun for all ages, kids will want to visit again and again.

 222 Jersey City Blvd, Jersey City, NJ 07305